craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Source: Ventan (divine)
 	Last Known Keeper: Jasper's Angels

-	Entry Description: GME-047 is to be stored in the Warm Storage Sector of Vault 0 in a 30'x40'x20' darksteel storage container.
+	Entry Description: GME-047 is to be stored in the Ritualistic Center of Site-018 within the sarcophagus.
+The Ritualistic Center is to be stationed by a rotation 72-hour guard of at least 2 personnel at a time, each of whom have graduated the GOAL-2a 'Nonactive Handling of Objects' program with a score of 8 or higher.
+Stationed personnel may participate in no more than 2 shifts in a 172-hour period.

 	GME-047 is a large 6'x4'x3' rectangular-cut slab of amber ~~that surrounds a complete skeleton of a small winged creature since determined to be a very young dragon~~.
-When any concious creature comes into contact with the GME-047, the subject and any other creatures within 20' of GME-047 will be transported via a Type-2 Planar Gate into a Consistent Extraplanar Instance that has informally become known as 'The Amber Den' among researchers and subjects.
+When any concious creature comes into contact with a GME-047 instance, the subject and any other creatures within 20' of GME-047 will be transported via a Type-2 Planar Gate into a Consistent Extraplanar Instance that has informally become known as 'The Amber Den' among researchers and subjects.
 Described as a 'fractal nightmare' this CEI is a seemingly procedural or recursive complex of sap and amber rooms and halls.
 The purpose of the complex is hypothesised as a place of imprisonment (see Experiment Log 047-1 through -18).
-When a GME-047 instance is disabled, it will shatter into shards and release it's subjects from the CEI before another GME-047 instance will begin to form at the Ritualistic Center at Site-018.
+When a GME-047 instance becomes disabled, it will shatter into shards and release it's subjects from the CEI before another GME-047 instance will begin to form at the Ritualistic Center at Site-018.

 	Since the Circle of Aquan came to occupy Site-018 in the early 80s, GME-047-1 was captured by indepentant contractors and sold to the SEASEC conglomerate, who in turn, aimed to sell GME-047-1 to the Guild.
 In this process, the adventuring party 'Jasper's Angels' were contracted to transport GME-047-1, and due to inadvetant activation, they entered 'The Amber Den'.
-Due to their actions there, GME-047-1 was disabled at this time, and another instance (GME-047-2) began to reform.
+Due to their actions within the CEI, GME-047-1 became disabled, and another instance (GME-047-2) began to form at this time.
 ```

 ###### Emulation